mozilla-releng/relengdocs/how-to/releaseduty/merge-duty/merge_new_esr_branch.rst

     mozilla-esrXX (the goal is to get a first set of tasks, so pick a non-DONTBUILD push :) )

-11. After 6, add esrXX to cross-channel configuration
+11. After 6, add esrXX to `l10n automation <https://github.com/mozilla-l10n/firefox-l10n-source/blob/main/.github/update-config.json>`__ configuration

 12. Add esrXX to treeherder